aras62/vision-based-prediction/metrics/trajectory_metrics.md

 @InProceedings{Qin_2020_IROS,
     author = "Qin, Y. and Feyzabadi, S. and Allan, M. and Burdick, J. W. and Azizian, M.", booktitle = "IROS",
-    title = "daVinciNet: Joint Prediction of Motion and Surgical State in Robot-Assisted Surgery", year = "2020"
+    title = "{daVinciNet}: Joint Prediction of Motion and Surgical State in Robot-Assisted Surgery", year = "2020"
 }
 </pre>